March 08, 2018

 - How you react to a crisis is what you can control and that’s what matters.
 That’s how you will be judged and how your audience will evaluate if they will continue to engage with you or not.

-- During a communication crisis is crucial that you show genuine concern and willingness to correct or repair any damaged done.
+- During crisis communication, it is crucial that you show genuine concern and willingness to correct or repair any damage done.

-- “Your brand is a reservoir of good will) Scott Crockatt.
+- “Your brand is a reservoir of goodwill”, says Scott Crockatt.
 The stronger your brand the more goodwill you’ll have and the more likely it is for your audience to support you or forgive you.

 Links to resources mentioned in this episode